TBragg800/Console-Tricks/README.md

   [Questions](#Questions)

 ## Description
   This is an application created by following the Javascript 30 instruction series by Wes Bos.
-The purpose of the exercise is to gain additional practice with canvas elements and to create the logic to draw through controling mouse events.
+The purpose of the exercise is to increase my knowledge of additional dev tools.
 To find out more about the instruction series visit the site at [Wes Bos JavaScript 30](https://javascript30.com/)

 ## Installation
   Simply clone the repo locally.

-## Usage
-  Either open the index.html file in the browser of your choice or visit the github pages hosted application at [Console-Tricks](https://tbragg800.github.io/Console-Tricks/)

 ## License
   MIT License